 Do you just concentrate on putting content out there, hoping one day it will all pay off?

-Or, do you compartmentalise things for some peace of mind assuming both SEO and content marketing will grow better, stronger on their own?
+Or, do you compartmentalize things for some peace of mind, assuming both SEO and content marketing will grow better, stronger on their own?